 The paradox here is that even if the woman were a mind-reader, even if she were totally honest with her courting candidate, she cannot discover from him what she wants and needs to know, because he does not know it himself.
 He himself does not know how much in love he is with her, because infatuation camouflages itself as true love every time.
 He does not know the steadfastness of his own character until it is put to the test.

 This is also why the mating dance cannot be reduced to a merely logical contract between two persons negotiating at arm’s length.
 They are not negotiating for the exchange of goods and services.
-Indeed, treating sex like a service is the mere opposite of true love, and hence is rejected with disgust wherever it appears by honest men, as gold-digging if not as harlotry, and honest women hate cads and ladykillers.
-They are not negotiating a contract, which is an exchange of goods, but proposing a covenant, which is the exchange of souls and lives.
+Indeed, treating sex like a service is the mere opposite of true love, and hence is rejected with disgust wherever it appears by honest men, as gold-digging if not as harlotry, and honest women hate cads and Lotharios.
+The lovers are not negotiating a contract, which is an exchange of goods, but proposing a covenant, which is the exchange of souls and lives.
 Each lover gives his whole self, body and soul, to the beloved, and marriage is the sacrament to seal that surrender of self.

 A certain degree of ritualized formality has been painstakingly developed over the years to channel and cushion and guide the mating dance and matrimony and so on.